 A GARDEN WITH A MESSAGE: CACTI & POLITICS

 All gardens contain a message.
 Unlike pristine nature, they reflect the owner and creator’s vision and sensibility.
 On many levels, they also fulfill a purpose, even a mission.
-This was the case in the fall of 2014 at El Charco del Ingenio, a botanical garden and nature preserve in San Miguel de Allende, Mexico.
+This was the case in the fall of 2014 at El Charco del Ingenio, a botanical garden and nature preserve in San Miguel de Allende, Mexico that decided to speak out against the murder of 46 students in Ayotzinapa, Guerrero.

 Like a private garden, a public garden remains a haven.
 Offering an outdoor space for a leisurely stroll, a meditative retreat, a botanical education, a playground for children — or lovers, and of course, an optimal environment for plants, birds, and butterflies, such a haven plucks us out of our busy lives.
 In a way, gardens are meant to offer a reprieve from the madness of our world.
 However, as I’ve recently discovered here they also work as a reminder.